voltrevo/keynet/README.md

 # Keynet

-Keynet is a special TLD for securely serving http over Tor, keeping clients anonymous but not requiring anonymity for the server.
+Keynet is a special TLD for securely serving HTTP over Tor, keeping clients anonymous but not requiring anonymity for the server.

 Keynet services have URLs like this: